tarantool/tarantool/src/box/sql/in-operator.md

 The following procedure computes the same answer as the simple full-scan algorithm, though it does so with less work in the common case.
-This is the algorithm that is implemented in SQLite.
+This is the algorithm that is implemented in sql.

   1. If the RHS is a constant list of length 1 or 2, then rewrite the IN operator as a simple expression.
 Implement